 8. Cost of Living in Portugal

-One of the most appealing aspects of relocating to Portugal is its relatively low cost of living compared to other Western European countries.
-This affordability extends across various aspects of daily life, making it an attractive destination for retirees, digital nomads, and families alike.
+One of the biggest advantages of moving to Portugal is its low cost of living compared to other Western European countries.
+This extends to many aspects of daily life making it a great destination for retirees, digital nomads and families.

-Overall, the cost of living in Portugal allows for a comfortable lifestyle without the high expenses often associated with other Western European countries.
+Overall the cost of living in Portugal allows for a comfortable lifestyle without the high costs associated with other Western European countries.

 9. Tax Implications and NHR Scheme

-One of the significant advantages of the D7 Visa is the potential eligibility for the Non-Habitual Residency (NHR) scheme, which offers a range of tax benefits.
-To qualify for the NHR scheme, you must have the right of residency in Portugal and not have been a tax resident in Portugal for the last five years.
+One of the biggest advantages of the D7 Visa was the potential eligibility for the Non-Habitual Residency (NHR) scheme which offered a range of tax benefits.
+However this scheme has now been withdrawn and is only open to those who became tax resident before the scheme closed.
+To qualify for the NHR scheme you must have the right of residency in Portugal and not have been a tax resident in Portugal for the last 5 years.

-The NHR scheme provides substantial tax benefits, including a 20% flat tax rate for certain professions such as doctors, lawyers, and engineers.
-Additionally, the scheme offers tax exemptions on foreign income, including dividends, interest, and royalties.
-This can be particularly advantageous for retirees and remote workers with income sources outside Portugal.
+If you are still eligible for the NHR scheme it provides significant tax benefits including 20% flat tax for certain professions such as doctors, lawyers and engineers.
+Additionally the scheme offers tax exemptions on foreign income including dividends, interest and royalties.
+This can be very beneficial for retirees and remote workers with income sources outside Portugal.

-It’s crucial to consult with a tax professional to fully understand the tax implications of the D7 Visa and the NHR scheme.
-A tax advisor can help ensure you comply with all tax requirements and maximize the benefits available under the NHR scheme.
+It is highly recommended to consult with a tax professional to fully understand the tax implications of the D7 Visa and the NHR scheme.
+A tax advisor can help you comply with all tax requirements and maximise the benefits of the NHR scheme.

 10. Healthcare and Financial Setup

-All D7 visa applicants need health insurance coverage when they apply.
-Once you receive your residence permit, you can register with the Portuguese National Education Service (SNS) for public healthcare access.
+All D7 visa applicants need health insurance when they apply.
+Once you get your residence permit you can register with the Portuguese National Education Service (SNS) for public healthcare.

 Opening a Portuguese bank account is essential.
 Most banks require: